The primary goal of treatment for IBD is to achieve and maintain remission. Learn more about the types of medications and surgeries below.

 The goal of any treatment or surgery is to achieve remission (little to no symptoms) and maintain remission (prevent symptoms or flare-ups).

-With medical and/or surgical treatment, Crohn’s disease patients can achieve and maintain remission:
+With medical and/or surgical treatment, Crohn’s disease patients can achieve and maintain remission2:

 With medical and/or surgical treatment, ulcerative colitis patients can achieve and maintain remission.
-In a given year:
+In a given year2:

 Diet and nutrition are an important part of managing IBD and may differ patient to patient.